Music A Level

 Subject Modules and Assessment

-Performing 35 or 25% of A Level Assessed by a visiting examiner in March of the second year.
+Performing 30% of A Level Assessed by a recording done in March of the second year and assessed by an external examiner.

 Entry requirements

-4 in English Language + Grade 5 Instrument or voice + Grade 5 Theory standard.
+4 in English Language.
+Grade 5 Instrument or voice + Grade 5 Theory standard preferred.
+Applicants without Grade 5 standard on an instrument may be considered subject to an audition.
 GCSE music not required